sophia-stewart/my_ds_notes/til.md

 11-09-21: I began learning about Classification in Machine Learning.

-11-10-21: I learned how to clean and prepare data.
+11-10-21: I learned how to acquire and prepare data.

+11-12-21: I learned how to do exploratory data analysis.